Report: Ice Cube replaces Roger Mason Jr. as BIG3 commissioner

-Ice Cube is taking over as commissioner of the BIG3 basketball league, TMZ reports, replacing current commissioner Roger Mason Jr.
+Ice Cube is taking over as commissioner of the BIG3 basketball league, TMZ reports, replacing Roger Mason Jr.

 Mason confirmed in a statement Monday night that he had been terminated, but disputed that he had been fired because of allegations of corruption, as TMZ reported.